Samah-Abdelhady/API_and_sqlalchemy/apiAppV2/API App Documentation.md

 It is recommended to work within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organaized.
 Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 The application is run on: http://127.0.0.1:5000/  by default,and to get data copy and paste http://127.0.0.1:5000/unit  on your browser.

-### Tests
-I have used postman program to test in 'apiTest.postman_collection' file
-* import collection to postman and run it, (i have added a file has screen shot of test successfully)
-* install postman program from 'https://www.postman.com/downloads/'
-1. keep your app running
-2. import package to postman and test it

-* Hint: as I didn't pass value to command line from postman program before, so when the test running I added the unit_name manaually to command line and test work successfully

 ## API Reference